-- 2.1 This policy covers Careers Education, Information, Advice and Guidance given to students in Key Stages Three, Four and Five. - The policy also applies to Year 11 students after they finish their examinations in June of their final year and before they continue in the sixth form or start at their next place of education, employment or training.
-Though not necessarily in school regularly and attending lessons in July and August of Year 11, the policy is still applicable. - 2.3 The policy has been reviewed in line with the recently published DfE guidance document 'Careers guidance and access for education and training providers Statutory guidance for governing bodies, school leaders and school staff.
-(DfE, January 2018) - 2.4 This policy accepts the 8 Gatsby Charitable Foundation's benchmarks as set out in the DfE guidance.
+- 2.1 This policy covers Careers Education, Information, Advice and Guidance given to students in Key Stages Three, Four and Five. - 2.2 The policy also applies to Year 11 students after they finish their examinations in June of their final year and before they continue in the sixth form or start at their next place of education, employment or training.
+Though not necessarily in school regularly and attending lessons in July and August of Year 11, the policy is still applicable. - 2.3 The policy has been reviewed in line with the recently published DfE guidance and changes to the Gatsby Benchmarks 'Careers guidance and access for education and training providers: statutory guidance for school and guidance for FE colleges and sixth form colleges', published in January 2023. - 2.4 This policy accepts the 8 Gatsby Charitable Foundation's benchmarks as set out in the DfE guidance.
 They can be seen in Appendix 1 of this policy - 2.5 This policy covers the legal duty of schools to ensure that a range of education and training providers can access pupils in Year 7 to Year 13 for the purpose of informing them about approved technical education qualifications or apprenticeships. - 2.6 This policy refers to events and opportunities in all Key Stages and in all years and these events will impact upon all students at the school. - 2.7 All members of staff at Farringtons School are expected to be aware of this policy and the importance of Careers Education, Information, Advice and Guidance (CEIAG) in the education of students; CEIAG is not the sole responsibility of the Head of Careers. - 2.8 It is important therefore that students leave school aware of themselves as individuals, aware of the opportunities available to them and able to make some decisions about their own life.
 They should be prepared for the transition from full time education to the world beyond.
 It is to these aspects of personal and social development that this policy will contribute.